 The idea of democracy was famously invented in Greek and it's the language of philosophy and an amazing ancient culture.
 But how hard is it to learn Greek?

-All in all, Greek is a relatively difficult language to master.
-It’s more difficult for an English speaker than Dutch, French and German, but it might be easier than Russian and Arabic.
+Greek is a relatively difficult language to master.
+It's more difficult for an English speaker than Dutch, French, and German, but it might be easier than Russian and Arabic.
+The reason for the Greek language's difficulty is that it's less closely related to English than other languages.
+Greek grammar has unusual features such as cases, and you need to learn a foreign alphabet with a challenging pronunciation.

 Let's look at some of the features that make up Greek and see how difficult they are!